pygeek/codeofconduct/README.md

 ### Enforcement
 Participants asked to stop any harassing behavior are expected to comply immediately

-If a participant engages in harassing behaviour, the Administrative Team retain the right to take any actions to keep the event a welcoming environment for all participants, including warning the offender or expulsion of the offender from the MacAdmins Slack.
+If a participant engages in harassing behaviour, the Administrative Team retain the right to take any actions to keep the event a welcoming environment for all participants, including warning the offender or expulsion of the offender from the Crypto Coin Lounge Slack.

 The Administrative Team may take action to redress anything designed for, or with the clear impact of, disrupting the community or making the environment hostile for any participants.